Guides enemiesweaponsgearpvpextraction

 Deployment phase.
 After landing, the Assessor’s platforms gradually fan out.
 Players must wait for this animation to complete before the legs become climbable.
 Use this window to scout the area and clear threats.

 Breach phase.
 Climbing a leg and interacting with its container initiates a breach.
 This triggers a loud alarm that alerts all nearby ARC enemies, spawns reinforcements including Vaporizers, and announces your position to every other squad within earshot.
-Each Assessor has three independent containers, so a full squad can breach all three simultaneously for maximum yield.
+The Assessor extends one pylon platform at a time, cycling through its three legs clockwise, so only the currently-deployed pylon is breachable — you take each container as the rotation reaches it, not all three at once.

 Extraction pressure.
 If containers aren’t opened quickly enough, they gradually launch back into orbit and the loot is permanently lost.
 This timer creates genuine urgency that prevents passive, cautious play.